-Operating assumptions are reviewed on a regular basis, and updated typically at each year-end date to reflect changes in emerging experience when considered appropriate to do so, unless management becomes aware of a material change in the emerging experience that should be reflected sooner at the end of the year.
+Operating assumptions are reviewed on a regular basis, and updated typically at each year-end date to reflect changes in emerging experience when considered appropriate to do so, unless management becomes aware of a material change in the emerging experience that should be reflected sooner at the half-year.
+No adjustment was considered necessary as of June 30, 2019 and as such the same non-economic assumptions were assumed as of June 30, 2019 as those assumed as at December 31, 2018.